 Fast fashion is literally designed to fall apart and be replaced, keeping you on the shopping cycle again and again.
-12.8 million tons of textile waste are sent to US landfills every year.
+12.8 million tons of textile waste is sent to US landfills every year.
 I highly suggest The True Cost if you’re interested in learning more about fast fashion’s environmental impact.
 Buying secondhand is one of the easiest ways to avoid fast fashion and keep precious resources out of our landfills, plus it’s freakin’ fun.

 Whenever I share a thrift haul or thrift shopping trip on insta stories the question of, ‘how do I get started thrifting?’ always comes up.
 Since it’s much different than a traditional ‘mall’ shopping experience, I thought I’d share some of my best tips.
-The more you do it the better you get at scouring the racks, practice makes perfect, so don’t give up if you’re first try is a bust.
+The more you do it the better you get at scouring the racks, practice makes perfect, so don’t give up if you’re first to try is a bust.

 How To Thrift Like a Less Waste Pro:

 - Come In With a List: I check out my pinterest board (I’m always pinning thrift inspiration) and usually an online store or two that I like (currently it’s Madewell) before thrifting for a little inspiration.
-I also have a running list of things I want to thrift, currently a long sleeve striped tee, gold locket, and levis are on the list so I can make sure and look for those items.
-Being inspired with your list will help you stay focused when there’s so much to look at in the store.
+I also have a running list of things I want to thrift, currently, a long sleeve striped tee, gold locket, and levis are on the list so I can make sure and look for those items.
+Being inspired by your list will help you stay focused when there’s so much to look at in the store.

-- Keep An Open Mind: Check out all sizes as sizing differs from brand to brand and vanity sizing has skued sizing over the years.
-People shrink items and a 90s size large could be a today’s size small.
+- Keep An Open Mind: Check out all sizes as sizing differs from brand to brand and vanity sizing has skewed sizing over the years.
+People shrink items and a 90s size large could be today’s size small.
 Don’t discriminate.
 Keep an open mind when looking at shapes and colors, things can look surprisingly different when you try it on.
 Throw anything that looks a little promising in your cart, you can decide later but you won’t be able to find it in the store again if you don’t throw it in your cart now.